RUBBER FLOORING INSTALLATION

 INSTALLATING SHEET RUBBER

 Vacuum the entire prepared area.
 Measure the room and mark the centrelines, planning the laying in a way to reduce cuts and scraps.
 Loose lay the rolls (without adhesive) following the marked lines and allow to relax.
-Flooring should be laid in the direction of the arrows on the underside of the floorcovering.
+Flooring should be laid with the smoother, shinier side facing upwards, and in the direction of the arrows on the underside of the floorcovering.
 Where no arrows are visible, the direction of the frosting on the surface should be followed.

 Roughly cut the sheets to the required lengths, with a small excess so you can trim to fit exactly later.
 Place them into the correct position.

 All seams should have a minimum 30mm overlap and should be double-cut using either a seam cutter or a concave-bladed knife.
 Then cut or trim in the sides and ends of the area using a hook-bladed knife.

 When laying rubber flooring, great care should be taken not to 'pinch' it, ie to fold it too tightly on itself, as this can cause indents or even cracking.